KathleenDollard/incremental-samples/docs/creating-a-source-generator/design-output.md

 }
 ```

+`IncrementalSamples.Runtime.RootCommandHandler` inherits from  `IncrementalSamples.Runtime.CommandHandler` and adds special handling for the root command.
+In System.CommandLine, root commands are generally unnamed the `Cli` class expects a handler typed to RootCommand, provided via the `RootCommand` property:

-Each `CommandHandler` nested class class derives from the `CommandHandlerBase` class.
+The `RootCommandHandler` nested class and the `CommandHandler` nested class class for each command derive from the `CommandHandlerBase` class.
 This base class manages the System.CommandLine details and is part of the runtime library for the example project:

 ```csharp
 // Library file in IncrementalGeneratorSamples.Runtime: CommandHandler.cs